 I am left wondering if he writes anything about Rosemary Sutcliff in his autobiography.
 Anyone got access, who can find out?

 There are various posts on this blog about spelling Sutcliff (sic) without an E. I have been on one of my trawls through twitter for the rogue E, as in Sutcliffe.
-It is not only in occasional tweets that their is the mistake – even sometimes her own publishers get it wrong.
+The mistake is not only in occasional tweets – even sometimes her own publishers get it wrong.
 However, I just love a tweet today in response to one of my nudges.
 Thank you Katy Moran!

 — Katy Moran (@KatyjaMoran) June 25, 2013